www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * Check static website with an analyzer: find public analyzer
 # Tasks
 * [ ] JavaScript is not working on iPhone and Safari.
-* [ ] In some documents there are empty lists.
-Is this correct?
 * [ ] Lists in texts does not look good compared to lists in the meta column.
 * [ ] The parent pages are not correct.
 See http://localhost:8443/net/splitcells/network/guidelines/inherently-broken-and-rotten-by-design.html .
 * [ ] All rendered READMEs have the same content on the website.